ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation

 We conducted extensive ablation studies on the 3DSSG.
 We focus on the metrics: Object ``{A@1}", Predicate ``{mA@1}" and ``{mA@3}", and Triplet ``{mA@50}" and ``{mA@100}".
 SGFN\textsubscript{\textit{pt}} is selected as the experimental object in this section.

-\textbf{Effectiveness of Anchor-Conditioned Topological Reasoning (ACTGR).} We first validate the core hypothesis that restricting spatial information forces topological learning.
-We formulated a \textit{Baseline (Global Absolute Layout)} where the model is provided with the absolute spatial positions and bounding box sizes for \textit{all} objects in the subgraph without edge masking.
+\textbf{Effectiveness of Anchor-Conditioned Topological Reasoning (ACTGR).} We formulated a \textit{Baseline (Global Absolute Layout)} where the model is provided with the absolute spatial positions and bounding box sizes for \textbf{all} objects with 0.2 edge masking ratio.
 Our ACTGR retain only one random anchor's absolute attributes and mask the rest.
-As shown in Table~\ref{tab3}, the ACTGR outperforms the Global-layout Baseline, particularly in Triplet ``{mA@50}" (improvement of 4.53).
-Because the baseline suffers from \textbf{``shortcut learning''} where the network memorizes absolute coordinates from objects rather than learning the relative geometric constraints encoded in the edges.
+As shown in Table~\ref{tab4}, the ACTGR outperforms the Global-layout Baseline, particularly in Triplet ``{mA@50}" (improvement of 4.53).
+Because the baseline suffers from \textbf{``shortcut learning''} where the network memorizes absolute coordinates from objects rather than learning the topological layout encoded in the edges.

+We further conduct ablation studies on different anchor ratios using both a baseline equipped solely with ACTGR and the complete ToLL.
+As shown in Table~\ref{actgr}, the pre-trained model achieves optimal fine-tuning performance on downstream tasks when the anchor count is exactly 1.

-\textbf{Impact of Structural Multi-view Augmentation (SMA).} As shown in Table~\ref{tab3}, we analyzed the necessity of the SMA with self-distillation.
-Building upon ACTGR, by leveraging the structural augmentation with self-distillation, we achieve effective semantic alignment while preventing feature collapse.
-It can be observed that ``SMA w/ ACTGR" further improves Predicate ``mA@3" by 5.67 and Triplet ``mA@50" by 1.66 compared to ``ACTGR".
-And relying solely on SMA, ``SMA w/o ACTGR" fails to achieve effective representation learning.
+\textbf{Impact of Structural Multi-view Augmentation (SMA).} As shown in Table~\ref{tab4}, we analyzed the necessity of the SMA with cross-view distillation.
+Building upon ACTGR, by leveraging SMA-based self-distillation, we achieve effective semantic alignment while preventing feature collapse.
+It can be observed that ``SMA w/ ACTGR" further improves Predicate ``mA@3" by 5.67 and Triplet ``mA@50" by 1.66 compared to the only ``ACTGR".
+And relying solely on SMA, ``SMA w/o ACTGR" fails to achieve superior representation learning.

-\textbf{Object Encoder Initialization Strategies.} We evaluated two initialization protocols for the object encoder $\phi_{obj}$ before pretraining: (1) Random Initialization; (2) PointDif Initialization.
-The PointDif initialization improves Object ``A@1" by 0.68 and Predicate ``mA@1" by 2.22, compared to the random one.
+\textbf{Object Encoder Initialization Strategies.} We evaluated two initialization protocols for the object encoder $\phi_{obj}$ when pretraining: (1) Random Initialization; (2) PointDif Initialization.
+The PointDif initialization improves Object ``A@1" by 0.74 and Predicate ``mA@1" by 2.22, compared to the random one.
 This indicates that leveraging the pretrained object weights could enhance the 3DSG pretraining.

-\textbf{Cross-Modal assistance Learning (Optional).} Furthermore, we explore the cross-modal (text-obj pointcloud) assistance for our ToLL.
-The addition of this cross-modal supervision leds to a improvement in Object ``{A@1}" by 0.34 and a improvement in Predicate ``{mA@3}" by 1.02.
+\textbf{Decoupled Geometric Layout Recovery.} As shown in Table~\ref{tab4}, ToLL++ improves upon ToLL across all metrics, with a 1.96 increase in Object A@1.
+Decoupling shape, scale, and position enables object generation in a canonical space, preventing large objects from submerging the gradients of smaller ones and boosting geometric and semantic learning.